cryptocode/nanocap/README.md

 ## Configure

-Before running nanocap, create `nanocap.config` on the host.
+Before running nanocap, make sure `nanocap.config` exists the host.

 If `device_ip` is empty/not present, nanocap tries to guess the interface (this is printed to console.)
 Leaving it blank is convenient if you frequently switch between multiple local networks.